zackify/formjs/README.md

 Passing Form Information
 --
-*Update 2/13/14* you can now pass multiple forms as demonstrated in the index.html file

 All you need to do is create a new variable called *json*, but this can be changed.

 Here's an example way to pass the json schema data to formjs
 ```
 <script type="text/javascript">
       var json = {
         "description": null,
-        "title": "Site Detail",
-        "ux-submit-text" : "submit form",
         "schema": {
             "type": "object",
             "properties": {